GSA-TTS/FAC-transition-site/src/audit-resources/sf-sac/federal-awards.md

 This field can't be left blank.

 ### Column C: Assistance Listing Number (ALN, formerly CFDA) Three-Character Extension
 Enter the last three characters of the agency's ALN.
+If no program name pre-populates in the Column E dropdown, you should verify that your ALN is correct as entered.
+(NOTE: Recently added ALNs may not yet appear in the workbook.)

 - To verify an ALN, search [SAM.gov](https://sam.gov/assistance-listings) using the ALN or federal program name.
 Review the search result to confirm that the Assistance Listing ID and program name match the federal program associated with your award.
 If you are unsure which ALN applies to your award, contact the federal awarding agency for assistance.

-- For programs with no ALN or if the ALN is Unknown, enter a "U" followed by a two-digit number (e.g. U12) to identify one or more Federal award lines that form the program.
+- For programs with no ALN or if the ALN is Unknown, you should search [SAM.gov](https://sam.gov/assistance-listings) for the ALN corresponding to the federal program.
+If it is not found, enter a "U" followed by a two-digit number (e.g. U12) to identify one or more Federal award lines that form the program.
   - If including a "U" in the ALN extension, then column D can't be blank.

 - If the Federal program is part of the Research and Development (R&D) cluster and the three-character ALN extension is unknown, enter "RD".